 |Botanical Name||Viburnum prunifolium|

-|Plant Type||Perennial shrub|
+|Plant Type||Perennial, shrub|

-|Soil Type||Any type, well-drained|
+|Soil Type||Moist, well-drained|

 Temperature and Humidity